DmitriySh/system-design-course/01-fundamentals-system-design/README.md

 ---

 ## Load balancing
+This is a method of distributing network traffic across a pool of servers.
  - `Client balancing` = client knows the list of servers and distributes requests to them directly
 ```
          ----> server 1